 Another interesting perspective relates to the development of new EV parts and charging technologies.

-Variety of developments in battery characteristics, driven by a high demand for batteries in consumer electronics will provide multiple benefits to the EV business.
+Variety of developments in battery characteristics, driven by a high demand, will provide multiple benefits to the EV business.
 For the EV market, further technological advances include:

 - changes in battery chemistry